X-Men (film series): Box office performance

 The first three X-Men films and Deadpool set opening records in North America: X-Men had the highest July opening yet, while X2 and X-Men: The Last Stand earned the fourth-highest opening weekends yet and Deadpool got the largest opening weekend in February.
 The records for the first three films have since been surpassed.
 The next three X-Men films after X-Men: The Last Stand opened lower than their predecessor and didn't set opening records.
 In North America, Deadpool is the highest-grossing film in the series, and it also has the highest opening weekend.
 Outside North America, X-Men: Days of Future Past has the highest opening weekend and is the highest-grossing film in the series.
-Worldwide, Deadpool was the highest-grossing film in the series and the highest-grossing R-rated film of all time, before being surpassed on both records by its sequel.
+Worldwide, Deadpool was the highest-grossing film in the series and the highest-grossing R-rated film of all time, before being surpassed on both records by its sequel, again being surpassed in both respects by Deadpool and Wolverine.

 The X-Men film series is the second highest-grossing film series based on Marvel Comics characters after the Marvel Cinematic Universe (MCU).
 In North America, it is the fifth-highest-grossing film series, having earned over $2.4 billion.
-Worldwide, it is the ninth-highest-grossing film series of all time, having grossed over $6 billion.
+Worldwide, it is the tenth-highest-grossing film series of all time, having grossed over $6 billion.